Lynnesbian/mastodon-bot-template/README.md

 # fediverse-bot-template
-A template for Fediverse (Mastodon, Pleroma, etc.) bots
+A bot template for Mastodon API compatible servers